-The 36% Return Hiding in Standard Payment Terms
+The 37% Return Hiding in Standard Payment Terms

 The classic trade term 2/10 net 30 offers a 2% discount for paying within 10 days on an invoice due at 30 days.
 The buyer accelerates payment by 20 days to capture 2% of the invoice amount.
-The arithmetic is simple.
-The annualized economics are striking.

-A 2% return earned over a 20-day period annualizes to approximately 36%.
-The formula is straightforward: (discount percentage / (1 minus discount percentage)) multiplied by (365 / (full payment days minus discount days)).
+A 2% return earned over a 20-day period annualizes to approximately 37%.
+The formula divides the discount percentage by one minus the discount percentage, then multiplies by 365 divided by the acceleration window.
 Applied to 2/10 net 30: (0.02 / 0.98) × (365 / 20) = 37.2%.
+The annualized figure expresses the return on capital deployed during the acceleration window, allowing comparison against other short-duration uses of cash.
 Money market accounts yield 4% to 5%.
 Treasury bills yield similar ranges.
 A 2/10 net 30 early payment discount yields seven to nine times that rate on the capital deployed.

 Float Optimization: How Small Timing Shifts Compound at Scale